crashoverride777/swifty-rate/README.md

 # SwiftyRateAppAlert

-Note: I will lock down this project withing the next 1-2 updates.
-This means there will be no more source breaking changes which I am sure is frustrating some.
-All future changes will be handled via deprecated warnings.
-I am also looking to create a cocoa pod for this project very soon.

-A simple protocol extension to show a rate game/app UIAlertController after a set amount of app launches.
+A enum to show a rate game/app UIAlertController after a set amount of app launches.

 If you are looking for a more feature rich and advanced helper have a look at these 2 popular projects.